oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 Which one you choose depends on what benefits/drawbacks you want to live with, as each brings its own guarantees/issues due to implementation differences.
 There’s work ongoing to try and bring the same feature set and similar guarantees to each runner, but the exact specifics will vary.
 More detail [here](https://beam.apache.org/documentation/runners/capability-matrix/).

-### Cloud DataFlow

-[Cloud DataFlow](https://cloud.google.com/dataflow/) is one of the Runner options for Beam - essentially a computational back-end for Beam.
-This is quite similar to DataProc, in that it uses the benefits of cloud compute to avoid running your own cluster, but takes it further - it avoids the need to spin up a dedicated cluster, allocating as many compute resources as it can once the job is submitted.
-Because Beam can allocate compute and tune jobs automatically, it effectively means that DataFlow can run jobs as fast as possible, as the maximum amount of compute available is effectively infinite, and the compute is charged per unit time.
-If a job can be parallelised massively, it will be, so it will be run as fast as it possibly can, and it will cost the same as running it in a less parallel fashion over a longer time period.

-tl;dr DataFlow is serverless - it removes the need for interaction with any form of physical server - you’re just paying for things to be computed, as fast as possible.

-### Key Concepts

-Pipeline - a series of processing steps making up a data processing task.
-Equivalent to a Spark or MapReduce job.
-PCollection - a wrapper around data, either externally sourced (e.g. from a DB, files, etc) or loaded in from memory.
-Can be bounded (i.e. a fixed amount of data) or unbounded (e.g. streaming data).
-This is a similar concept to RDDs and DataFrames in Spark.
-PTransform - a wrapper around a transformation of some kind - it takes one or more PCollections, performs some user-defined processing function, and outputs zero or more PCollections.
-This can be something like a map, reduce or similar, or an I/O transform, which pushes data out to some external store.

-### Launching a Pipeline
+#### Launching a Pipeline

-As mentioned in the ‘Runners’ section, DataFlow can launch on a number of different platforms, from the local machine to Spark to DataFlow.
-I’ll cover local and DataFlow here - the two are fairly similar - and if you’re interested, examples for the other runners are on the Python Quickstart page for Beam.
+As mentioned above, DataFlow can launch on a number of different platforms, from the local machine to Spark to DataFlow.
+I’ll cover local and DataFlow here - the two are fairly similar - and if you’re interested, examples for the other runners are on the [Python Quickstart page](https://beam.apache.org/get-started/quickstart-py/) for Beam.

-#### Direct
+##### Direct

 ```bash
 python -m apache_beam.examples.wordcount --input /path/to/inputfile --output /path/to/write/counts
 ```

-#### DataFlow
+##### DataFlow

 ```bash
 python -m apache_beam.examples.wordcount --input gs://dataflow-samples/shakespeare/kinglear.txt \